SEKOIA-IO/documentation/_shared_content/develop/guides/formats/smartdescriptions.md

 - A list of relationships (optional): The relationships help to connect information from the structured event.

-	A relationship is compound of:
+	A relationship is a compound of:

 	- the source: the path to the field, in the structured data, to consider as the source of the relationship
 	- the target: the path to the field, in the structured data, to consider as the target of the relationship